AnujaDalal/simple-deck/README.md

 This project expects Maven and Java installed.

-1) Dowmload and extract the project.
+1) Download and extract the project.

 2) Import in your favorite IDE as maven project.